Revised on 25 June 2020, 8:30 a.m.

 Bans and Licensing Requirements

-According to a 23 April 2020 WTO report, 80 jurisdictions have restricted their exports of PPE, ventilators or medicines as a result of the COVID-19 pandemic.
+According to a 23 April 2020 WTO report, by 22 April 2020, 80 jurisdictions had restricted their exports of PPE, ventilators or medicines as a result of the COVID-19 pandemic.
 However, to date, Canada has chosen not to use export restrictions to address shortages of such goods.

 |Costa Rica*||Ban: goggles, ventilators, surgical face masks and gloves||Effective 18 March 2020, no specified end date|